A Calming Bedtime Routine for Better Sleep

 Bananas: Nature’s Nightcap

 Bananas are a natural sleep aid, loaded with magnesium, potassium, and vitamin C, which supports healthy nerves and reduces stress.
 They also contain tryptophan, an amino acid that promotes relaxation.
-An analysis of several different studies explored the impact of magnesium supplementation on sleep quality.
+Regarding the magnesium contained in bananas, an analysis of several different studies explored the impact of magnesium supplementation on sleep quality.
 The findings revealed that magnesium not only improves overall sleep quality but also enhances sleep duration.

-Brown Rice: Slow and Steady Rest
+Brown Rice: For Slow and Steady Rest

 Brown rice is a fantastic option for those who wake up frequently during the night.
-This whole grain provides steady energy and contains GABA (gamma-aminobutyric acid), a natural brain chemical known for its calming effects on the nervous system.
+This whole grain provides steady energy and contains GABA, a natural brain chemical known for its calming effects on the nervous system.
+The Healthline website shared a study showing improved sleep from GABA supplementation.
 Brown rice is also a good source of the mineral manganese, which promotes strong, dense bones when combined with calcium and vitamin D.

 Quinoa: Iron for Strong Sleep